 Sheltair Lounge in Paris Charles de Gaulle Airport (CDG) is located at level 1 of Terminal 2D after the security in front of Gate D56.
 This lounge is accessible only to passengers who are departing from Terminal 2D to the Schengen area.
 You can get in for free using your Priority Pass.

 The lounge is pleasant but typical contract lounge, don’t expect anything special.
 There is free WiFi, newspapers, and magazines, but there are not many power sockets.
-The food and drinks are limited, with breads, croissants, ham and cheese, yogurt, fruit salad, and crisps.
+The food and drinks are limited, with bread, croissants, ham and cheese, yogurt, fruit salad, and crisps.
 There’s no warm food, but there are cans of drinks included canned soft drinks and fruit juices.
 Alcoholic beverages are mainly canned beers, and there’s a coffee machine so you can enjoy a coffee or hot tea.

 4. YotelAir Paris Charles de Gaulle, Terminal 2E